 Petri Räisänen (born August 13, 1967) is internationally known and respected Ashtanga Yoga teacher.
 Petri started practicing Ashtanga yoga in 1989 and teaching in 1991.
 He is co-owner and director of Ashtanga Yoga Helsinki, Finland, which he found with his friend and colleague, Juva Javanainen, in 1997.
-Since 2000 Petri has been teaching Ashtanga yoga internationally around the world.
-He got his teaching authorization from K. Pattabhi Jois and R. Sharath Jois in 2001.
-For the last 10 years he has been teaching together with his wife Wambui Njuguna-Räisänen.
+Since 2000 Petri has been teaching Ashtanga Yoga internationally.
+For the last 11 years he has been teaching together with his wife Wambui Njuguna-Räisänen.
+Petri and Wambui are living in Helsinki, Finland with their two sons Sesam and Sumu.

 Petri focuses on integrating healing and therapy with yoga, meeting student’s individual needs and guiding their progress.
 Petri’s yoga pose adjustments are gentle, effective, therapeutic and, according to some, almost magical, and originate (besides his own practice and teaching) from his past work as a traditional Finnish folk healer and naturopath.
 His friendly, relaxed behaviour and intuitive perception give an open, energetic and meditative atmosphere to his classes.